PE Wax

 Rubber Industry

-PE wax is utilized in the rubber industry as a processing aid and release agent.
+We utilize PE wax in the rubber industry as a processing aid and release agent.
 It enhances the flow of rubber compounds and prevents adhesion during the molding process.

 For example; in tire manufacturing, PE wax helps in releasing the tires from molds while also providing a protective barrier against ozone and UV degradation.